-At the Fredonia's School of Music, trombone and euphonium majors work individually, in small groups, and together under the guidance of three studio instructors:
+At the Fredonia's School of Music, trombone and euphonium majors work individually, in small groups, and together under the guidance of these studio instructors:

 - Barry Kilpatrick has taught at The State University of New York at Fredonia since 1979.
-Principal trombonist of the WNY Chamber Orchestra (since 1982) and Erie Philharmonic (1988-2008), he has also recorded the critically acclaimed American Music for Euphonium.
+Former principal trombonist of the WNY Chamber Orchestra and Erie Philharmonic (1988-2008), he has also recorded the critically acclaimed American Music for Euphonium.

 Our graduates have gone on to graduate school at major universities and music schools, are playing in orchestras and in pit orchestras on Broadway, and hold teaching positions in schools throughout the northeast region.